Medicaid expansion in Tennessee

-- You can print a paper application and submit it to your local Department of Human Services office (click here for contact information).
+- You can print a paper application (Spanish version here, and pages for additional family members are available here) and submit it to your local Department of Human Services office (click here for contact information).

-The only way to enroll online is through HealthCare.gov.
-TennCare has had considerable problems with their Medicaid enrollment system; initially they had planned to build a new system that would be functional by October 1, 2013.
+TennCare had initially planned to build a new system that would be functional by October 1, 2013.
 But that didn’t work out, and the old system didn’t have the functionality to be upgraded properly.
-As a result, all enrollments had to go through HealthCare.gov, and there were significant delays in processing enrollments once they were sent to TennCare.
+So the state spent several years building the new system.

 Tennessee Medicaid history

 Tennessee was among the last states to implement Medicaid, with their program taking effect in January 1969, three years after Medicaid was enacted by the first states to embrace it.

 TennCare was created in 1994 under a federal waiver that allowed for some deviations from the standard Medicaid program.
 TennCare was the first Medicaid program to utilize private sector managed care for all of its members.
 Initially, TennCare was available at no-cost for Medicaid-eligible residents, and also on a sliding-fee scale (premiums were subsidized) for Tennessee residents who were not able to obtain other private insurance, particularly those who couldn’t get other coverage because of pre-existing conditions.